Richard Beckinsale: Death

-When he did not arrive at the rehearsal for the sixth and final episode of Bloomers the next morning, a member of the production team rang his house, and the phone was answered by family friend Rosana Bradley, who had been staying at the house to help take care of Kate, but had not been there the previous night.
+When he did not arrive at the rehearsal for the 6th and final episode of Bloomers the next morning, a member of the production team rang his house, and the phone was answered by family friend Rosana Bradley, who had been staying at the house to help take care of Kate, but had not been there the previous night.
 She said Beckinsale was still sleeping, and she left the phone to wake him up.
 When she returned, she said that she was unable to wake him, and was advised to call a doctor.
-Shortly after, it was confirmed that he had died during the night of what appeared to be a massive heart attack.
+Shortly after, it was confirmed that he had died during the night of what appeared to have been a massive heart attack.

-The post-mortem examination revealed that he had coronary artery disease, which caused the heart attack.
+The post-mortem examination revealed that a coronary artery disease caused the heart attack.
 Beckinsale had expressed worries about his cholesterol to friend Stephen Frears over dinner just days earlier, but he seemed healthy and fit and had no cardiac problems in his medical records.
 According to Frears, Beckinsale's high cholesterol may have been a factor in his early death.

 Beckinsale's death was met with great shock.
 Rising Damp co-star Frances de la Tour stated: "It is such a shock that someone as young and obviously fit as him should die so suddenly.
-The last time I saw him he had given up smoking, not that he smoked very much, anyway.
+The last time I saw him he had given up smoking; not that he smoked very much, anyway.
 He was always concerned about keeping fit and we used to tease him about it.
 He used to play a lot of charity football, but the terrible thing is that he was a family man.
 I am most distressed for his family."
 The Lovers creator Jack Rosenthal stated: "He must have had one of the biggest futures any actor could hope for.
 He was a very honest boy and he had that same quality in his acting."